feldroop/genedex/ROADMAP.md

 ### Nice to have, higher priority

+- compress text and/or bwt at some point during construction (half/half buffer)
 - space optimization for rarely occurring symbols (such as the sentinel and N in the human Genome)
     - maybe leverage the fact that such characters often occur in runs
 - paired blocks for improved memory usage when using larger alphabets